L3oNav/l3onav/README.md

 -->
 # Hello 👋

-My name is Leonardo Nava, I'm from Argentina and I'm an SRE.
+My name is Leonardo Nava, I'm from San Diego and I'm an SRE.

 * Currently working for [@plaeto](https://plaeto.com) as a lead SRE